 Supplier information entered for SPV payments is only stored and secured within the voucher, not within the STATE supplier file.

-The payment advice of a SPV payment must contain details of the payment and justification for using the SPV process.
+The payment advice of an SPV payment must contain details of the payment and justification for using the SPV process.

 For detailed instructions on entering a SPV payment, visit the SABHRS Documentation webpage and review the AP Enter Single Payment Voucher user guide.
 Approval for the use of SPV regarding interface files is based on the business process concerning routine payments and the agencies’ inability to obtain a TIN.
 For example, a TIN cannot be collected or shared by the agency due to a specific statute or federal regulation.
 For SPV interface requirements, visit the SABHRS Documentation webpage and review the IN–Accounts Payable Load document.